 Many of the characters in Six Counties Seven Sins are archetypal.
-Will Stone is a dual archetype.
-First, he is the prodigal son returning home.
-Second, he is a reluctant hero on a journey into the unknown, having twice refused the call before realizing that, like Jonah, he cannot run from his fate.
+Will Stone is a reluctant hero embarked on a journey into the unknown, having twice refused the call before realizing that, like Jonah, he cannot run from his fate.
 Father Peadair is the wise old man.
 The Old Woman in the cloak is the Old Woman, The Earth Mother, in Irish myth, the embodiment of Ireland itself. Éimhear, namesake of Cú Chulainn’s love in the Ulster Cycle Irish Epic The Tain, embodies the sensual Ireland. Éimhear has much in common with Judith of the Old Testament/Apocrypha.
 She is promised to a foreigner — a military officer of the nation which has for centuries oppressed her people.
 Lady Eleanor, part of the Protestant Ascendancy, is a temptress.
 Gráinne, as her name implies, embodies grace.
 Desmond is a blend of mentor and trickster, while Nicholas “Old Nick” Savage is clearly the villain of the novel.

 The collective unconscious proper is alluded to by Éimhear, who draws an analogy between the drowned drumlins of Strangford Lough and the human condition.
 Will Stone’s visionary dreams and mystical insights also point toward a psychic connection to the collective unconscious.